 Thanks for joining us while we explore the practical benefits of some great toys and games.
 Join us next week for #5 in our countdown…

-If you live in the D.C. area and have concerns about your child’s language or articulation and would like to seek additional help beyond what your school based speech language pathologist may be able to provide, visit https://districtspeech.com for more information on our assessment and therapy services for children of all ages.
+If you live in the D.C. area and have concerns about your child’s language or articulation and would like to seek additional help beyond what your school based speech language pathologist may be able to provide, visit our speech-language therapy services page for more information on our assessment and speech therapy for kids of all ages.

 1300 I St NW, #400E,